 Buying solar is simple if you can't afford to pay cash.

-1) Get a good personal loan or add to your mortgage.
+1) Get a good personal loan.

 2) Now you can get a 'cash' deal from the solar installer.